sympy/sympy/doc/src/modules/vector/fields.rst

-It is to be noted that ``BaseScalar`` instances can be used just like any other SymPy ``Symbol``, except that they store the information about the coordinate system and direction/axis they correspond to.
+It is to be noted that ``BaseScalar`` instances can be used just like any other SymPy ``Symbol``, except that they store the information about the coordinate system and axis they correspond to.

 Scalar fields can be treated just as any other SymPy expression, for any math/calculus functionality.
 Hence, to differentiate the above